StevenTammen/StevenTammen.github.io/pages/being-opinionated.md

 You will be much less susceptible to fall for outrageous claims and scams if you already have opinions on whatever it is that is being targeted.
 For example, there is a lot of marketing rubbish on the internet about "life coaching."
 For a simple one time fee, you can pay a self-stylized guru to help you get a girlfriend, fix your social anxiety, become more confident, land your dream job, etc.

-If you already have opinions about how to go about finding a compatible partner, how to go about minimizing social friction and awkwardness, how to go about bolstering one's confidence through positive thought patterns, and how to go about interviewing properly and presenting your qualifications and experience in a professional and effective manner, you won't be impressed by the unrelaistic promises and vague testimonials.
+If you already have opinions about how to go about finding a compatible partner, how to go about minimizing social friction and awkwardness, how to go about bolstering one's confidence, and how to go about interviewing properly and presenting your qualifications and experience in a professional and effective manner, you won't be impressed by the unrelaistic promises and vague testimonials.

 ## What Sorts Of Things Should You Hold Opinions On?